Luca06Luwa/Luca06Luwa/README.md

 Hello there.
 I'm Luca06Luwa.
 Founder and CEO of Abyssal Studios.
 ---

-I have been a working on code for a few years now and I'm still terrible.
+I have been a working on code for a few years now and I still suck at coding.

 I also have my very own website [Insert URL Here] and a discord server [Insert Invite Code Here].

 ---
 ### Stuff I’m currently working on:

-- Website
+- Website (least of my worries).

 - Porting Clone Hero PTB to the scoop package manager (will take time)

-- Other small shitty projects that don't work
+- Other small shitty projects that don't work (most of the time)

 ---
 ### Archived projects or projects that I don't want to work on anymore:

-- Clone Hero Control Panel
+- Clone Hero Control Panel (Made redundent by the upstream devs and me adding CH to the scoop package manager).

 ---
 ### Finished Projects: